29 Weeks Pregnant: The 29th Week Of Pregnancy

-Some women may receive what they interpret as “strange requests” from their health care providers.
-These requests could be as small as avoiding specific activities or could be as serious as being told to go on complete bed rest.
-If you don’t understand or are confused, ask your care provider to clarify what he/she wants.
-Ask what outcome can occur if you follow the advice or what could occur if you choose not to.
-Be informed on what all of the options are.
+Some women may receive what seems like strange requests from their health care providers.
+These requests could be as small as avoiding specific activities or as serious as being told to go on complete bed rest.
+If you don’t understand, ask your doctor for clarification regarding the importance of the recommendation.
+Be informed on what all of your options are.

 - Are you squeamish?